9 Healthy Crunchy Snacks to Keep On-Hand

-When I snack, I reach for something crunchy.
-In fact, I even go so far as to put chocolate bars in the fridge so they’ll be crisp, even though I’ve heard you’re not supposed to refrigerate chocolate.
-Chips, crackers — if it makes a lot of noise when you eat it, I love it far more than anything soft like ice cream.
+When I want a snack, I want it to be crunchy.
+Chips, crackers, pretzels — if it makes a lot of noise when you eat it, I love it.
 Even the word “snacks” has a gloriously brittle ring to it.

 2. Roasted chickpeas